siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 - Automatically marks components as direct dependencies using the `siemens:direct` property
 - Validates and removes invalid dependency references to ensure SBOM integrity

+See the Acknowledgments section for cdxgen credit and licensing details.

 > **1. Package Identifier**
 > - This DLL processes the input file and generates a CycloneDX BOM file with comprehensive dependency mapping.
 The input can be a package file or a CycloneDX BOM file created using a standard tool.
 If multiple input files are present, simply provide the path to the directory as an argument.
 > - **cdxgen Integration** (for NPM, NuGet, Maven, Poetry): For enhanced dependency accuracy, provide a cdxgen-generated SBOM file named `cdx_dep.json` in your input directory alongside your package files.
 The tool will automatically detect and merge dependency information from cdxgen output.
 This file pattern is configured in the `Include` section of appSettings.json for supported project types.